dancebunny98/zapret2/docs/manual.en.md

 ## Windows ARM64

-The main problem is lack of a signed windivert driver.
+The main problem is lack of a signed WinDivert driver.
 Therefore, it is required to enable the test signature mode: 'bcdedit/set {current} testsigning on'.
 There's unsigned WinDivert64.sys driver in [zapret-win-bundle](https://github.com/bol-van/zapret-win-bundle).
 There is also cmd file for rolling the driver to the arm64 Win11.